 to apply systematic (teachable, repeatable) systems for root cause analysis.

-See our online training page to
+See online training to

 for deploying different lean methods for problem solving.

 At some point, problem analysis needs to culminate

 with some (hopefully well-considered) decisions.

 Your Systems2win templates include a variety of templates

 to apply systematic (teachable, repeatable) systems for consensus building and decision making.

 Your decision making tools can be used as needed with any of the above lean problem solving methods.